NCAA committee proposes moving 3-point line back to international distance

 Division I men's basketball players will have to step back nearly another 17 inches to shoot 3-pointers next season if an NCAA committee's recommendation is enacted on June 5.

-The NCAA men's basketball rules committee recommended adopting the international 3-point distance of 22 feet, 1 3/4 inches, while also recommending that shot clocks reset to 20 seconds instead of 30 after a missed shot and several other minor changes.
+The NCAA men's basketball rules committee recommended adopting the international 3-point distance of 22 feet, 1 3/4 inches, while also recommending that shot clocks reset to 20 seconds instead of 30 after a missed shot, among several other minor changes.

 The recommendation will be ruled on by the NCAA's playing rules oversight panel on June 5.